mantoni/licy.js/README.md

 The optional callback receives an error as the only argument.

-Any events that are emitted for this this plugin during the restart will be queued until the restart was successful.
+Any events that are emitted for this plugin during the restart will be queued until the restart was successful.

 #### `licy.reset()`
 Resets the `licy` singleton to the initial state.
 All listeners will be removed, all plugins unregistered and all states reset.
 This will not destroy the plugins or emit any events.